shawenyao/jekyll-now/_posts/2023-02-06-BART-Platform-Sign-Portable.md

 _Image created by author on Google Slides.
 Left: Raspberry Pi Pico W; right: 128x64 OLED Display._

+Authenticity is another goal.
+Wouldn't be so cool if the portable sign looks and feels just like the original?

 ## Getting Real-Time Depature Estimates

 ```